microsoft/vscode-docs/blogs/2023/11/13/vscode-copilot-smarter.md

 ## Say what?

-And finally, making a truly smart AI means making it as effortless as possible to interact with.
+And finally, making a truly smart AI means making interactions as effortless as possible.

 We've gotten very good as an industry at voice recognition technology over the past few years.
 We know a lot of folks have been longing for the combination of voice assistants with advanced LLMs.
 Now, you can use the two together in VS Code.